pydsa/pydsa/README.md

 ## Contributing

-There are multiple ways you can contibute to Pydsa
+There are multiple ways you can contribute to PyDSA.
+For example, you can:

 * Add missing documentation.
-* Add/improve efficiency of algorithms or Data structures.
+* Add/improve efficiency of algorithms or data structures.
 * Report bugs.
-* Request/Submit new algorithms.
+* Request/submit new algorithms.

-Use github's Pull request/issues feature for all contributions.
+Please use Github's pull request/issues feature for all contributions and take a look at the [PyDSA wiki](https://github.com/pydsa/pydsa/wiki).

+**Wiki Quick Links**

 * [Contributing to PyDSA](https://github.com/pydsa/pydsa/wiki/Contributing-to-PyDSA)
 * [Writing and Running Tests in PyDSA](https://github.com/pydsa/pydsa/wiki/Writing-and-Running-Tests-in-PyDSA)